googleworkspace/python-samples/docs/mail-merge/README.md

     - [Common OAuth2 boilerplate code (Python)](https://goo.gl/KMfbeK) (3:48)
     - [REST APIs intro (Drive API)](https://goo.gl/ZIgf8k) (6:20)
     - [Introducing the Docs API](https://youtu.be/jeU-tWKeb6g) (2:57)

+## Enhancements

+Here are some recommendations on how you can enhance this application:

+1. Adapt this sample for your mail merge use case
+1. Support exporting merged letters as PDF (HINT: Drive API)
+1. Support importing data from other data sources, i.e., [https://cloud.google.com/sql/](Cloud SQL), Salesforce, etc.
+1. Augment the plain text data support to include processing data from CSV files